EliteMasterEric/EnigmaEngine/test/README.md

 ## Running Tests

-To run the unit tests for each platform:
+To run the unit tests for each platform (replace `windows` with whatever platform you want), perform one of the following (from most to least convenient):

+* Install the Haxe Test Explorer and click the arrow at the top.
+* Run `./test.bat` on Windows or `./test.sh`
+* Run the following command to run tests on a specific platform.
 ```
-lime test windows -DexecuteTests
+haxelib run munit gen
-lime test html5 -DexecuteTests
+haxelib run lime test <platform>
 ```